amaendeepm/simpkafka-with-confluent/readme.md

 java -jar target/<name_of_jar_file>.jar
 ```

-You should now be seeing the output in the terminal.
+You should now be seeing the output in the terminal